 Before putting any real money into the business, you must have enough knowledge on property assessment or analysis.
 If not, then consider hiring an appraiser with enough experience to help you evaluate the value of a particular property before putting your money into the business.

 Make A Down Payment

 If the condition of the house you’ve inspected meets your standards, go ahead and make a down payment and then rent it out straightaway.
 In so doing, you are likely to find a tenant who pays an amount that covers—if not exceeds—your monthly mortgage, altogether with fees and property taxes.

 Your next step should be to build up equity by having the tenants pay up the mortgage for you.
 While doing this, be sure to keep a cash float for contingency purposes.

 Use The Equity You’ve Built Up To Pay The Down Payment For Another House

 If you have a goal of building a mini-real estate empire, then here’s your chance to use the equity you’ve been building up to pay the down payment for another house.
-With this option, there’s no limit to the number of houses you can acquire provided you are in good position to manage them.
+With this option, there’s no limit to the number of houses you can acquire, provided you are in a good position to manage them.